 When it is applied to the body,“the 13th path” is a section of the Qabalistic Tree of Life that connects the heart sphere known as Tiphareth or “Beauty” with the sphere located at the top of the head known as Kether or “Crown”.
 The Rosicrucians refer to “the 13th path as, “The Path of the Mystic,” because it serves as a link between the unconditional love inherent in the heart and the wisdom and understanding possible within the mind.
 The Tarot Card associated with this path is The High Priestess and its Astrological correspondence is the Moon.

 Along its route between the Heart and the Crown, “the 13th path” also passes through another important landmark in the Tree of Life, namely the hidden realm of Daath or “Knowledge.”
-In Ritual Magick, Daath is also known as, “The Abyss,” or what Modern Psychology refers to as the “Dark Night of the Soul,” implying that true knowledge arises from the courage to face the unknown within ourselves.
+In Ritual Magick, Daath is thought of as, “The Abyss,” or what Modern Psychology refers to as the “Dark Night of the Soul,” implying that true knowledge arises from the courage to face the unknown within ourselves.

 Readings & Classes

 I have been a Professional Reader practicing in New York City for over 20 years.
 Using a variety of techniques that include Astrology, Tarot Cards, Remote Muscle Testing, and Chakra Reading, my goal is to help people to better understand themselves and their circumstances in order to discover the level of enlightenment appropriate to their current challenges.
 Click HERE for more information.

 Since ancient times people have sought guidance from individuals who were believed to possess special powers that made them “Psychic”.
 This current volume entitled “Psychic Reading” contains a pair of dramatic dialogues that describe what it’s like to have an authentic Psychic session.